2012 Summer Paralympics closing ceremony: Summer

 Coldplay frontman Chris Martin introduced the British Paraorchestra who performed a short instrumental intro leading into "Strawberry Swing", while dancers behind the orchestra danced their way into the Summer segment.
 After that song, Rihanna made her second appearance, singing "We Found Love" whilst suspended on a metal bench over the dancers and performers rode carousel horses suspended in the air.
 Coldplay concluded this segment of the ceremony with a performance of "Viva la Vida".
 The Summer dancers and Candoco Dance Company danced on the two stages as other performers joined in the revelry.
 The main concert segment finished with Chris Martin leading the stadium in a big sing-along from the top of the sundial.

 Alô Rio

 The Paralympic flag was formally lowered by three members of the Ministry of Defence, while the British Paraorchestra performed the Paralympic anthem.
 The flag was then passed from the hands of the Mayor of London Boris Johnson to that of IPC president Philip Craven, who in turn formally handed the flag to Eduardo Paes, mayor of Rio de Janeiro, the next host city in 2016.

 Joy

 The handover was followed by a cultural presentation by Rio entitled "Joy".
-Set to music performed by Thalma de Freitas, Paralamas do Sucesso and Carlinhos Brown, it featured disabled and able-bodied dancers competing in dance battles that incorporated a combination of hip-hop with traditional Brazilian dances.
+Set to music performed by Thalma de Freitas, Paralamas do Sucesso and Carlinhos Brown, it featured disabled and able-bodied dancers competing in Rio's traditional dances battles (called "batalha do passinho") that incorporated a combination of hip-hop with traditional and popular Brazilian dances.
 The presentation ended with fireworks.